Search test library by skills or roles

 Preview questions

-Use the Swift (Coding): Data Structures & Objects Assessment Test to shortlist qualified candidates
+About the Swift (Coding): Data Structures & Objects Assessment Test

 The Swift (Coding): Data Structures & Objects Test helps recruiters and hiring managers identify qualified candidates from a pool of resumes, and helps in taking objective hiring decisions.
 It reduces the administrative overhead of interviewing too many candidates and saves time by filtering out unqualified candidates at the first step of the hiring process.